 - Usually, calling our Customer Care Center is the first step.
 If there is anything else you need to do, our Customer Care Center will let you know.
-You can call (844) 549-1857, Hours are 8 a.m. to 8 p.m., 7 days a week.
-TTY users should call 711. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - You have the right to file a complaint if you have a problem or concern other than one which involves an unfavorable determination about payment or authorization of services or supplies (other than a coverage determination or organization determination).
+You can call (877) 874-3930 (TTY 711), 8 a.m. to 8 p.m., 7 days a week. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - You have the right to file a complaint if you have a problem or concern other than one which involves an unfavorable determination about payment or authorization of services or supplies (other than a coverage determination, organization determination or a Low Income Subsidy or Late Enrollment Penalty determination).
 If you have questions regarding this process or would like to file a complaint, please contact us.
 You may file in person, by phone or in writing.
 Our contact information is:

-Banner Prime Attn: Grievance & Appeals 2701 E. Elvira Road Tucson, AZ 85756
+Banner Medicare Advantage Dual 2701 E. Elvira Road Tucson, AZ 85756

-Customer Care Center: (844) 549-1857, TTY users should call 711 (866) 465-8340 (Fax)

-BUHPGrievances&Appeals@bannerhealth.com

-Hours of operation are 8 a.m. to 8 p.m., 7 days a week.
+Customer Care Center: (877) 874-3930 (TTY users should call 711) Hours of operation are 8 a.m. to 8 p.m., 7 days a week.

+Fax: (866) 465-8340

+Email: BUHPGrievances&Appeals@bannerhealth.com

-Banner Prime strives to answer every complaint quickly.
+Your complaint must be made within 60 days after you experience the problem.
+Banner Medicare Advantage Dual strives to answer every complaint quickly.
 If you call us and we cannot resolve your complaint over the phone, we will respond to you within 30 calendar days from the date you file the complaint.
-The longest time Banner Prime can take to answer a complaint is 30 days.

-If Banner Prime needs more information or the delay will benefit you, we can take up to 14 days more to respond to your complaint.
-We will notify you of the need for the 14-day extension, the reason for the extension and how it is in your best interest, and instructions on how to file a "fast" or expedited complaint if you do not agree with our decision to take the extension.

-If you file a written grievance, have a complaint related to quality of care or ask for a written response, then Banner Prime will respond to you in writing.
+The longest time Banner Medicare Advantage Dual can take to answer a complaint is 30 days.
+If Banner Medicare Advantage Dual needs more information or the delay will benefit you, we can take up to 14- days more to respond to your complaint.
+We will notify you of the need for the 14- day extension, the reason for the extension and how it is in your best interest, and instructions on how to file a "fast" or expedited complaint if you do not agree with our decision to take the extension.
+If you file a written grievance, have a complaint related to quality of care, or ask for a written response, then Banner Medicare Advantage Dual will respond to you in writing.
 You have two options for filing a quality of care complaint.
-You may file your quality of care complaint with Banner Prime and/or directly with the Quality Improvement Organization (QIO).
+You may file your quality of care complaint with Banner Medicare Advantage Dual and/or directly with the Quality Improvement Organization (QIO).
 In Arizona, the QIO is Livanta and their contact information is:

-Livanta BFCC-QIO Program 10820 Guilford Road, Suite 202 Annapolis Junction, MD 20701 1-877-588-1123 TTY: 1-855-887-6668 Fax: 1-833-868-4063
+Livanta BFCC-QIO Program 10820 Guilford Road, Suite 202 Annapolis Junction, MD 20701

+Phone: 1-877-588-1123 TTY: 1-855-887-6668 Fax: 1-833-868-4063

-If you have asked Banner Prime to give you a "fast" or expedited response for a coverage decision or appeal and we have said no, you can file a "fast" or expedited complaint.
-If you disagree with Banner Prime's decision to extend the time frame for us to make a coverage determination, we must treat this disagreement as a "fast" or expedited complaint.
-Banner Prime will provide a response to you for "fast" or expedited complaints within 24 hours.
+If you have asked Banner Medicare Advantage Dual to give you a "fast" or expedited response for a coverage decision or appeal and we have said no, you can file a "fast" or expedited complaint.
+If you disagree with Banner Medicare Advantage Dual's decision to extend the time frame for us to make a coverage determination, we must treat this disagreement as a "fast" or expedited complaint.
+Banner Medicare Advantage Dual will provide a response to you for "fast" or expedited complaints within 24 hours.